-General long-term debt of the District consists of bonds payable, leases payable, and judgments payable.
+General long-term debt of the District consists of bonds payable, capital leases payable, and judgments payable.
 Debt service requirements for bonds and judgments are payable solely from fund balance and future revenues of the debt service fund.
+Capital lease payments are made from the District's General and Capital Projects Funds.